manuelcaeiro/go-storyteller/README.md

 ![story - sm](https://github.com/manuelcaeiro/go-storyteller/blob/master/screenshots/story_sm.png)

 # How to test it
-If you have golang installed on your computer and know how to run a .go file (and you happen to not have a JSON file with a CYOA story at hand) just download [gideon.json](https://github.com/manuelcaeiro/go-storyteller/blob/master/gideon.json) (1) and [story.go](https://github.com/manuelcaeiro/go-storyteller/blob/master/story.go) onto the same directory, and run it or build your own executable.
+If you have golang installed on your computer and know how to run a .go file (and you happen to not have a JSON file with a CYOA story at hand) just download the files gideon.json (1) and story.go onto the same directory, and run it or build your own executable.

 Else, you can download an executable file suitable for your OS from [here](https://github.com/manuelcaeiro/go-storyteller/tree/master/downloads)...